Skip to content

 $ flox push

-You can also view your new environment in FloxHub's web application.
+You can also view your new environment on FloxHub.

-Pulling a remote environment connected to FloxHub (and pushing updates)
+Pulling a FloxHub environment into a directory (and pushing updates)

-If you intend to use the same environments across multiple projects or you want to stage a change to the remote environment, you may want to flox pull it instead.
+If you intend to commit the environment to version control, you may want to flox pull it instead.

-flox pull adds a .flox folder to the directory you are in that is linked to the remote environment.
-When using a FloxHub environment in multiple projects it allows centralized management of the dependencies used across these projects--future updates to the environment will get automatically picked up by projects using the environment:
+flox pull adds a .flox folder to the directory you are in that is linked to the FloxHub environment.
+When using a FloxHub environment in multiple projects it allows centralized management of the dependencies used across these projects.
+Run flox pull to sync the latest changes from FloxHub:

 $ cd similar-example-project